Kazakhs Protest Against Foreign Ownership Of Land

-Category: World Hits: 2Several hundred protesters gathered in Almaty on April 24 for an unsanctioned rally to oppose a draft law on land ownership that they say poses a threat to Kazakh sovereignty and national security.
+Category: World Hits: 4Several hundred protesters gathered in Almaty on April 24 for an unsanctioned rally to oppose a draft law on land ownership that they say poses a threat to Kazakh sovereignty and national security.
 According to RFE/RL’s Kazakh Service, the event was organized by the unregistered Democratic Party.
 Protesters called on the parliament to stop considering amendments to the land ownership legislation that would enable long-term leasing by foreign entities.
 Opponents fear the amendments would open the door to land ownership for local oligarchs as well as further increase Chinese influence in the country.
 A strong police presence prevented protesters from marching through the city.

 Read more https://www.rferl.org/a/kazakhstan-almaty-protest-land-ownership/31220991.html